Is the Future Pre-determined?

 The assumption of an absolute determinism is the essential foundation of every scientific inquiry.

-Max Planck ( 1958 )
+–Max Planck ( 1958 )

 &

 To explain what is meant by a “phase space” as a term used in mathematics and in physics, without going into any technical detail and without considerations of individual models, I will attempt to convey the idea in familiar language and within common experience.
+A “point” in the phase space specifies the whole configuration, the complete physical state of a system.
+In mechanics for instance it gives the position, mass, velocity and acceleration and all relevant information of each individual particle (e.g. at some moment in time).

 The phase space is then the totality, the collection of all possible and all conceivable states (points) for that system.
-It should not be confused with our familiar two-dimensional plane and three-dimensional space.
+It should not confused with our familiar two-dimensional plane and three-dimensional space.
 Mathematically the phase space is normally of infinite dimension.
 It is definitely not a space as we are familiar with this word.

 E(t +s) = E(t) E(s)

-It means you cannot know your history.
+An interesting observation: If the invertability condition is not satisfied so that we have only semi-group causality, then in principle it is possible to arrive at the same state z following a different, distinct, trajectory.
+It means you don’t know your history.
 No-one can.
-As a manner of speaking: I know where I am, but I don’t know how I got here..
+As a manner of speaking: I know where I am, but I don’t know how I got here…

-One might say: A trajectory in phase space is the way reality flows with time governed by the divine laws of nature.
+A trajectory in phase space is the way reality flows with time governed by the divine laws of nature.

-Symbolically: x(n+1) = 2 x(n) mod 1
+Symbolically: x(n+1) = 2x(n) mod 1

 The same happens when want to predict the weather.
 I can predict one day ahead quite well.
 Another day?
 A week?
 No clue.
 Your guess is as good as mine.
 Plus in this case you have the sensitivity to data of an initial state, in other words your physical measurements available right now.

 Secondly your data simply has to be hopelessly inadequate.
 Added to that there are unavoidable intrinsic limitations on numerical precision of the machines.
-For the reason that even the slightest perturbation compounds very rapidly .
+For the reason that even the slightest perturbation compounds very rapidly.

+The fact is one cannot know the effect of orientations of planets in the distant past since you cannot know their positions, and therefore it would not be possible to have an accurate idea of the influence today.
+So one cannot be sure whether pollution or gravitational effects cause global warming.
 Furthermore most of the physical evidence of human influence presented seems to me a matter of “putting the cart before the horse”.
 With this I mean that if some or other coincidental observations would now ascribe global warming to atmospheric pollution, then those observations are in fact themselves the result of the climate change.

-Personally I believe for the currently warming climate this is what the cause is: Perturbations of the Solar orbit of planet Earth, and the burning of fossil fuels contributes very little.
+And even, is it necessarily so that industrial (human) activity by itself does increase the amount of carbon dioxide significantly?
+Personally I believe for the currently warming climate this is what the cause is, perturbations of the solar orbit of planet Earth and that the burning of fossil fuels contributes very little.

-If added the simple time “invertability” axiom makes a semigroup a dynamical system and results in unavoidable, surprising, even upsetting consequences.
+If added, the simple time “invertability” axiom makes a semi-group a dynamical system and results in unavoidable, surprising, even upsetting consequences.

-Fig’s 1 & 2 relate to the recurrence theorem for dynamical systems as proved first by Poincarè, his theorem is of a very general nature there are very few restrictions.
+Fig’s 1 & 2 relate to the recurrence theorem for dynamical systems as proved first by Poincarè.
+His theorem is of a very general nature there are very few restrictions.
 It has startling consequences, it states that an initial state of the phase space is always revisited, and in finite time.
 The diagrams should give one some understanding of the concept.
 One could interpret this amongst others to mean that the whole universe as it is at this instant will at some future time recur, exactly as it is now, and then of course again!
 Infinitely many times!

 In the first diagram two balls are taken at random at every step, one from each box, and they are swopped around.
 It makes sense that at some time one should eventually revisit the starting point and be in that same position again.

+The paradox “Achilles and the tortoise” originates from ancient Greece (Zeno).
+The idea is simple but it definitely is a non-trivial question.
 A very ordinary event: a door is open and one wants to close it.
 One must first close it halfway.
 Then ¾ way, or, half of that which was left.
 Again, the new halfway mark must be reached and this continues indefinitely.
 The argument then is that one cannot close the door and this is the paradox.

-This is not so spectacular, so let us instead consider the ball that hops.
+This is not quite so spectacular.
+A much more interesting example is that of a ball that bounces, until it comes to rest.
 The ball is modelled as having a elasticity coefficient of k < 1.
 It would mean that with each hop kinetic energy is lost, in proportion to k.
+The formulas needed and my calculations are on the diagrams and the claims may be verified.

 As in the illustration the geometric construction is done in steps: